Jimmyl6413/sep11-freedom-project/tool/learning-log.md

 * Made a small little moving cube in my phaser2.html.
 * able to move using arrow keys but more changes and modifications need to be made.

+3/18/25
+* Continuing tinkering with codes and concepts of phaser js

+3/20/25
+*

 <!--
 * Links you used today (websites, videos, etc)